BillyMwangiDev/alx-airbnb-database/database-adv-script/README.md

 1. **INNER JOIN**: Retrieves all bookings with their respective users
 2. **LEFT JOIN**: Retrieves all properties with their reviews (including properties with no reviews)
 3. **FULL OUTER JOIN**: Retrieves all users and all bookings, even if unlinked

+### `subqueries.sql`
+Contains subquery examples:
+1. **Non-Correlated Subquery**: Finds all properties where the average rating is greater than 4.0
+2. **Correlated Subquery**: Finds users who have made more than 3 bookings

 ## Query Details